 Launched in 1998, Rock the Garden has gone through plenty of changes since—from an intermittent, on-the-street jam to a 12,000-fan party on the Walker’s hillside, an off-site two-stage affair at Boom Island Park to, in 2018, an eight-band, two-stage homage to the recently renovated Minneapolis Sculpture Garden.
 Here’s an authoritative look back at the varied and vibrant history of what’s traditionally been considered the launch of the Twin Cities’s summer concert season.

 Two stages worked so well last year that we’re bringing them back this June 16.
-Headlined by Father John Misty, the remainder of the bill is arguably our most diverse ever, featuring indie, hip hop, country, jazz, folk, and punk: Feist, Kamasi Washington, P.O.S., Nikki Lane, Chastity Brown, Low Cut Connie, and Shame.
+Headlined by Father John Misty, the remainder of the bill is arguably our most diverse ever, featuring indie, hip hop, country, jazz, folk, and punk: Feist, Kamasi Washington, P.O.S, Nikki Lane, U.S. Girls, Chastity Brown, and Low Cut Connie.

 Returning to the newly renovated Minneapolis Sculpture Garden, Rock the Garden 2017 welcomed eight bands—The Revolution, Benjamin Booker, Car Seat Headrest, Margaret Glaspy, Dead Man Winter, Bruise Violet, and Dwynell Roland—on two stages.
 Highlights include Justin Vernon joining The Revolution on Prince’s “Erotic City”—before later returning as headliner to play the entirety of Bon Iver’s multi-Grammy-nominated LP, 22, a Million (with a few earlier faves, including “Skinny Love,” thrown in).
 Relive the festival in this short video, set to Bon Iver’s RTG17 performance of “____45_____.”